Life in Pescadero

 Visa options overview:

-• While the Baja Peninsula is a "free zone" allowing foreign-plated vehicles without a Temporary Import Permit (TIP), permanent residents face restrictions, and driving at night is discouraged.
+• Baja Peninsula is a "free zone" allowing foreign-plated vehicles without a Temporary Import Permit (TIP)

 Community Resources